 When you’re looking to increase your bone density, chances are you’ve been focusing a lot on your calcium intake, among other things.
 That’s important, of course, but there’s a little-known mineral that is rarely related to bone health.

-It’s one of the Foundation Supplements in the Save Our Bones Program and it can also be found in many foods, which are listed in the Save Our Bones Program.
+It’s one of the Foundation Supplements in the Osteoporosis Reversal Program and it can also be found in many foods, which are listed in the Osteoporosis Reversal Program.
 Unfortunately, this mineral is more often than not ignored by Mainstream Medicine.

 I’m referring to zinc, which plays a very important role in promoting bone density and boosting immunity.
 And I can’t wait to share this information with you, because you’ll probably never hear it from your doctor.